whereby/docs/meeting-content-and-quality/insights-suite-and-api/webhooks.md

     crypto.timingSafeEqual(
       Buffer.from(hashStr, "utf-8"),
       Buffer.from(signature, "utf-8")
-    ) && diffTime < Whereby.MAX_ELAPSED_TIME
+    ) && diffTime < MAX_ELAPSED_TIME
   );
 }
 ```

-{% endtab %}
-{% endtabs %}
+## Testing Webhooks

+You can use webhook testing tools to inspect, debug, and validate webhook events before integrating them into your system.

+### Using Beeceptor
+[Beeceptor](https://beeceptor.com/) allows you to create a temporary endpoint to receive and inspect webhook events without deploying a backend.
+Simply create an endpoint and configure it in the Whereby dashboard.

+### Alternative: Request Inspector
+[Request Inspector](https://requestinspector.com/) provides similar capabilities, allowing you to inspect and debug incoming webhooks with detailed logs.

-## Failed delivery
+## Webhook Retries

-Any `5xx` response to the webhook delivery request will trigger a retry, for a total of 2 retries.
-A short exponential backoff will be used.
-We also have a 5 seconds timeout on webhook requests, if the response takes longer than that the same retry mechanism will be used.
+If a webhook delivery fails with a `5xx` HTTP response, Whereby retries the request up to two times with an exponential backoff.
+A webhook request also times out if it takes longer than 5 seconds, triggering a retry.

+---
+This enhanced guide makes it easier for developers to integrate and test Whereby webhooks while ensuring security and reliability.